iGame-Lab/PFPOffset/readme.md

   -d=<num>          The absolute distance for offset.
 If you want to perform variable offset, please do not use this parameter, but use the obj2 file.
+                    Please note that absolute distance must be used.

   -L=<num>           set tetwild argument -l;
                      This parameter is used to mitigate the significant deviation in the generated mesh size caused by tetwild\'s computations.
 Specific details can be found in the tetwild documentation.